Lebanese banks reopen partially after week long closure | Law-Order

 "Our goal isn't to harm anyone, but we want to go to work feeling safe and secure," al-Hajj said.
 "We're also human beings.''
 Tensions were simmering in the southern city of Sidon, where State Security forces armed with assault rifles stood outside some bank branches.

-Some police officers and army soldiers, whose salaries have lost over 90 percent of their value, unsuccessfully tried to break into a bank branch to collect a small cash bonus recently granted by the government.
+Some police officers and army soldiers, whose salaries have lost over 90 per cent of their value, unsuccessfully tried to break into a bank branch to collect small cash bonus recently granted by the government.

 Lebanon's talks with the International Monetary Fund on a bailout have progressed sluggishly, with authorities failing to implement critical reforms, including restructuring the banking sector and lifting banking secrecy laws.

-Last week, a visiting IMF delegation criticized the government's slowness to implement desperately-needed financial reforms.
+Last week, a visiting IMF delegation criticised the government's slowness to implement desperately-needed financial reforms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)